-No matter what key you have I still recommend a cable lock like this one here to keep your Spark secured.
+No matter what key you have I still recommend a cable lock like this one here (Amazon Link Ad) to keep your Spark secured.
 It doesn’t matter if your Spark is on a trailer or a dock, having a lock that loops around the front hook will make it harder for people to steal it.

 11. Oil Change Kits For Sea-Doo Spark

 Every year you should change the oil in your Spark or every 50 hours, whichever comes first.
 You can take it to the dealer and let them do it, or you can do it yourself.